||Berner Oberland and Valais Switzerland

-This may change, depending on final itinerary: Airfare, lunches, dinners in Zermatt, lifts, trains and transfers or excursions not covered by the Swiss Card, items not on set dinner menu, beverages (other than what is served at breakfast), insurance, items of a personal nature.
+This may change, depending on final itinerary: Airfare, lunches, dinners in Zermatt, lifts, trains and transfers or excursions, items not on set dinner menu, beverages (other than what is served at breakfast), insurance, items of a personal nature.

 ACCOMMODATIONS AND MEALS

 Hotels: The hotels we use are wonderful small 3- and 4-star hotels, all with private baths.
 They reflect the character of the area.
 They are family run and very welcoming and centrally located.
 We have been working with these hotels for years.

 Meals: The food served at the hotel is very good and should you have any dietary needs or restrictions, the hotels are more than willing to accommodate.
 Each morning there is a wonderful breakfast buffet.
 Dinners are served at the hotels in Lauenen, Kandersteg, and Wengen.
 In Zermatt, you will be on your own to eat at any number of great restaurants.

 Lunches can be picnic style on the trail or, depending on your hike, you may decide to eat at one of the many mountain restaurants.

 Geneva and Zurich are the two main airports in Switzerland.
 By train, you can easily access any of the villages.

 This will depend on your travel and itinerary.
 There are many villages from which you can start this hike.

 This will depend on your travel and specific itinerary.

 WHO WOULD LIKE THIS TRIP?

 This trip is great for those who want to unpack their bags for several days at a time and really explore an area on foot.
 Some of our hikers spent one week at the same location, returning to their comfortable hotel at the end of each great hike.
 Each day you can decide which hike to try, graded from moderate to strenuous plus.

 Reserving This Trip